apache/nuttx/boards/xtensa/esp32/esp32-core/README.txt

     Once booted the following command is used to mount a FAT file system: mount -t vfat /dev/mmcsd0 /mnt

+  spiflash:

+    This config tests the external SPI that comes with an ESP32 module connected through SPI1.

+    By default a SmartFS file system is selected.
+    Once booted you can use the following commands to mount the file system: mksmartfs /dev/smart0
+        mount -t smartfs /dev/smart0 /mnt

+    Note that mksmartfs is only needed the first time.

 Things to Do
 ============